Tyler-Jacobson/CunaBackendCodingChallenge/README.md

 ### `git clone https://github.com/Tyler-Jacobson/CunaBackendCodingChallenge`

-In order to run the project, run:
+In order to run the project:
 ### `cd CunaBackendCodingChallenge`

 Once in the project directory, you can run this command to create the database: